JunyoungLim/cs6787-final/graph_model/README.md

 * <b>spectrum_embedding.py: It contains the code to run spectrum embedding model under a supervised task </b>

-* <b>tsne.py: It contains the code to run tsne model under a supservised task (Note for t-sne we use the off the shelf implementation from scikit-learn) </b>

 * <b>train_utlis: utlis class for training neural model including metrics and evaltion script </b>

 * <b>plot_utlis: utlis class for plotting graph </b>